 - Oscar Muriu

-*All times below are in EDT Time Zone (Eastern Daylight Time), are approximate, and are subject to change.
-CLICK HERE to convert your time zone (use North America EDT as time zone or pick city in the east of the United States such as Orlando, Florida, when using the converter).
+*All times below are in PDT Time Zone (Pacific Daylight Time), are approximate, and are subject to change.
+CLICK HERE to convert your time zone (use North America PDT as time zone or pick city in the east of the United States such as Los Angeles, California, when using the converter).

 Evangelism and discipleship are inseparable.
 As leaders, we have a key role to help people see that evangelism is an integral part of discipleship.
 Scripture shows us that as we apprentice people in the ways of Jesus, we will make disciples who will make disciples who will make disciples.
 A strong discipleship culture in our church naturally produces evangelism.